Note: We will not host a multi-day conference event in 2014.

 The new museum, the Smithsonian’s 19th, will be the only national museum devoted exclusively to the documentation of African American life, art, history and culture.
 Although, the mission and vision of the museum is one of education and history, the theme brings with it some unique security challenges.

-Please join us for this unique presentation that combines the history of America with the challenges of cultural property protection.
+We hope you enjoyed this unique presentation that combines the history of America with the challenges of cultural property protection.